-The Selling Shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 12,656,400 additional ADSs at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional ADSs at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.
+To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.

 The following table shows the per ADS and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us and the Selling Shareholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 12,656,400 ADSs in aggregate from the Selling Shareholders.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional ADSs in aggregate from us and the Selling Shareholders.